SuneelPodapati/angular2mvc5/README.md

 Select Empty or MVC template

 ### Step # 5 – Add the Angular2 required files
-app folder -> app.component.ts, app.module.ts, main.ts
+app folder -> app.component.ts, app.module.ts, main.ts, Systemjs.Config.js, package.json, tsconfig.json
-Systemjs.Config.js
-package.json
-tsconfig.json

 ### Step # 6 – Add Angular 2 references
 Now in this step, we will add all the Angular 2 references into our project.